weeweefinch/Cert-Automations/README.md

    ```bash
    wget https://raw.githubusercontent.com/weeweefinch/Cert-Automations/refs/heads/main/ssl_upload_script.sh
    ```
    *Make sure to set as executable before use*
    ```bash
    chmod +x ssl_upload_script.sh
    ```

 2. **Get your Cloudflare credentials:**
-   - **Zone ID**: Found in your Cloudflare dashboard → Select your domain → Right sidebar "Zone ID"
+   - **Zone ID**: Found in your Cloudflare dashboard → Find your domain → Click vertical ellipsis sidebar and click " Copy zone ID"
    - **API Token**: Cloudflare dashboard → Profile → API Tokens → Create Token
      - Use "Custom token" with these permissions:
        - Zone: `Zone:Read`
        - Zone: `SSL and Certificates:Edit`
-   *Future support of config file coming to store and pass securely.
-Not ideal to pass as args, but for POC its ok, I think... (famous last words).
-See "Using Environment Variables" in later section if a requirment.*
+    - See "Using Environment Variables" in later section to pass securely.
+Not ideal to pass as args, but for POC its ok, I think...

-3. **Prepare your SSL certificates:**
+3. **Prepare your SSL certificates from Vault or Provider:**
    - Download your SSL certificate files (sometimes called a SSL Bundle) from you Vault or Provider (i.e. Porkbun) where they they were generated.
-   - Typically named `public.key.pem` (certificate) and `private.key.pem` (private key)
+   - Typically named `domain.key.pem` (ssl certificate) and `private.key.pem` (private key), but you may see `public.key.pem` (certificate) which will not be used in this script.

 ## Usage